ravi6/MTS/README.md

             ### Selection
               Starting from root node,
-              if fully expanded node (all possible children have been spawned and initialized) Choose the best of the children based on win/trials ratio and repeat selection process until
+              if fully expanded node (all possible children have been spawned and initialized) Choose the best of the child nodes based on win/trials ratio and repeat selection process until anode with potential child nodes yet to be discovered is found.
-              until an unexpanded or partially expanded node.  (more on selection criterion in footnote)

             ### Epansion
-               First spawn off a new child node from the previously found partiallly expanded node.
-               If it is not terminal node (node that can't have children).
+               Spawn off a new child node from the previously found partially expanded node if it is not a terminal node (node that can't have children).

             ### Simulation
-               play a random game from the freshly spawned child state until game is drawn or over.
-(Note:) During this phase no new nodes are created but visited in a volatile space.
+               play a random game from the freshly spawned child node until a terminal node is reached.
+               (ie. game is drawn or over) (Note:) During this phase no new nodes are created but visited in a volatile space.

             ### Propagation
-               With the end result of the game at hand, propagate the information up the tree till we reach the root re-enforcing the desired behaviour.
+               With the end result of the game at hand, propagate the information up the tree from the newly spawned node till we reach the root re-enforcing the desired behaviour.

-         Repeat enough times until some convergence ...

-    ### Note:
+           ### Note:  Biasing "selection" criterion towards less used but discovered children
-    Biasing Selection criterion towards less used children (discovered) The selection criterion (win/trial ratio)  can be furher refined (UTC) add bias towards children who are less visted.
+              The selection criterion (win/trial ratio)  can be furher refined (UTC) add bias towards children who are less visted.
 This is done by augmenting the win/trial ratio with a function that adds bias based on the ratio of current node trials to the parent node trials.

+              Repeat the process.
+Simulation and propagation loop can be nested in the overall loop.

   * 12 Dec.
 Overall algorithm implemented.
 Few tests with random light play were made.
 UTC component that allows tree exploration based on